jafarbakhshaliyev/Amex-Default-Prediction/README.md

 # American Express - Default Prediction
+## You can see competition from here: https://www.kaggle.com/competitions/amex-default-prediction/overview

 Whether out at a restaurant or buying tickets to a concert, modern life counts on the convenience of a credit card to make daily purchases.
 It saves us from carrying large amounts of cash and also can advance a full purchase that can be paid over time.
 How do card issuers know we’ll pay back what we charge?
 That’s a complex problem with many existing solutions—and even more potential improvements, to be explored in this competition.